 A port scan attack occurs when an attacker sends different packets to your machine causing a variation to the intended port.
-This way they can gain access to unprotected servers, networks or systems.
+This way they can gain access to unprotected servers, networks, or systems.
 The scans enable them to exploit weaknesses in computers and access unauthorized information/data.

 Ports are the system doors through which packets meant for another system leaves a machine.
 There are 65,536 ports, and each of them serves various purposes in a computer.
-Most internet sites are prone to this type of attacks, and the intruders use port scanners software/ applications to identify open ports on a server.
+Most internet sites are prone to this type of attack, and the intruders use port scanners software/ applications to identify open ports on a server.

 METHODS OF PORT SCANNING, AVOID A PORT SCAN ATTACK

-The intruders can launch their attacks in either of the following ways;
+The intruders can launch their attacks in either of the following ways:

-TCP scanning; commonly used because it scans thousands of ports in a brief period facilitating hacking attempts.
+- TCP scanning: Commonly used because it scans thousands of ports in a brief period facilitating hacking attempts.

-SYN scan; it is a half-opened TCP scan that generates packets and waits for responses from open target ports.
+- SYN scan: It is a half-opened TCP scan that generates packets and waits for responses from open target ports.

-Undetectable Mode: functions via techniques that slow down the scans thus rendering them less detectable.
+- Undetectable Mode: functions via techniques that slow down the scans thus rendering them less detectable.

 PORT SCAN ATTACK PREVENTION PRACTICES

 Administrators must regularly recheck their systems for any security vulnerabilities.
 Cases of a network breach should be promptly addressed to avoid further damages.
 There is reinforcing the computer’s firewall.
-It plays a vital role through limiting the services allowed through it.
+It plays a vital role by limiting the services allowed through it.

-Finally, use Intrusion Prevention System (IPS) to protect your computers through early detection and elimination of potential threats.
+Finally, use the Intrusion Prevention System (IPS) to protect your computers through early detection and elimination of potential threats.